About ACBA

 Law Office of Spojmie Nasiri, PC

-Spojmie Nasiri founded the Law Office of Spojmie Nasiri, PC in 2011 to provide her clients with personalized and compassionate immigration legal service they deserve.
+Spojmie Nasiri the principal attorney at the Law Office of Spojmie Nasiri PC.
 She received her Bachelor of Arts degree in Political Science from the University of California, Davis in 1998 and her Juris Doctorate from Golden Gate University, School of Law in 2003.
-Mrs. Nasiri is a member of the California State Bar and is admitted to practice before the California Supreme Court and the U.S. District Court for the Northern District of California.
+Mrs. Nasiri is a member of the California State Bar and has been practicing immigration law for over 10 years.

 Director